vidispine/hull/hull/README.md

         - containerPort: 80
 ```

-To render this analoguously using the HULL library your chart needs to be [setup for using HULL](./doc/setup.md).
-In the following section we asume the parent Helm chart is named `hull-test` and we use the `helm template` command to test render the `values.yaml`'s.
+To render this analogously using the HULL library your chart needs to be [setup for using HULL](./doc/setup.md).
+In the following section we assume the parent Helm chart is named `hull-test` and we use the `helm template` command to test render the `values.yaml`'s.

 ### Minimal Example